 We've mentioned Chase Freedom Unlimited® already, but let's really dig into how these cards compare.
 First of all, Chase Freedom Unlimited® cardholders earn 1.5 percent cash back, the same base percentage as PenFed Power Cash Rewards Visa Signature® Card members but without any option to up that earn rate to 2 percent like you can with the Penfed card.

-Chase Freedom Unlimited®'s intro offer is better at $150 cash back after spending $500 within the first three months (as compared to Penfed's $100 statement credit after $1,500 spent), and new cardholders can take advantage of 0 percent APR on balance transfers AND purchases for 15 month (16.99% - 25.74% Variable), so longer than with the Penfed card and for both balance transfers and purchases.
-That said, Chase Freedom Unlimited® cardholders will pay a 5 percent balance transfer fee as compared to the 3 percent fee with the PenFed Power Cash Rewards Visa Signature® Card.
+Chase Freedom Unlimited®'s intro offer is better at $150 cash back after spending $500 within the first three months (as compared to Penfed's $100 statement credit after $1,500 spent), and new cardholders can take advantage of 0 percent APR on balance transfers AND purchases for 15 month (17.24 - 25.99% Variable), so longer than with the Penfed card and for both balance transfers and purchases.

 Lastly, if you plan to travel abroad with your card, you'll want to go with the PenFed Power Cash Rewards Visa Signature® Card as Chase Freedom Unlimited® charges a 3 percent foreign transaction fee on all overseas purchases.

-With that in mind, PenFed Power Cash Rewards Visa Signature® Card members who take advantage of the Penfed Honors Advantage Program can likely earn more cash back in the long run since they earn an unlimited 2 percent back on all their purchases.
+With that in mind, PenFed Power Cash Rewards Visa Signature® Card members who take advantage of the Penfed Honors Advantage Program might be able to earn more cash back in the long run since they earn an unlimited 2 percent back on all their purchases.

-That said, Bank of America® Cash Rewards credit card offers a $200 online cash-back bonus after you spend just $500 in the first 90 days (a lower threshold for the bonus than with the Penfed card) and features 12 months of 0 percent APR on purchases and balance transfers made within the first 60 days (then, 15.24% - 25.24% Variable APR on purchases and 15.24% - 25.24% Variable APR on balance transfers).
+That said, Bank of America® Cash Rewards credit card offers a $150 online cash-back bonus after you spend just $500 in the first 90 days of account opening (a lower threshold for the bonus than with the Penfed card) and features 12 months of 0 percent APR on purchases and balance transfers made within the first 60 days of account-opening (then, 16.24% - 26.24% Variable APR on purchases and 16.24% - 26.24% Variable APR on balance transfers).
 If you are looking to make a large purchase in the near future and take some time paying it off, you could save yourself interest and a balance transfer fee by purchasing directly on the Bank of America® Cash Rewards credit card.

 If you're not a member of the Penfed Honors Advantage Program, at first glance, not much seems different between the PenFed Power Cash Rewards Visa Signature® Card and the Wells Fargo Cash Wise Visa® Card.
 Neither has an annual fee, both earn unlimited 1.5 percent on all purchases (or 1.8 percent with Wells Fargo for the first year when making purchases with a qualified mobile wallet), both have a new member sign up bonus (though the Wells Fargo Cash Wise Visa® Card's is double at $200), and lastly, both offer 12 months of 0 percent APR.